fusion-energy/neutronics-workshop/README.md

 ### Acknowledgments
-Fred Thomas for providing examples from previous years Serpent workshop, Enrique Miralles Dolz for providing the CSG tokamak model, Andrew Davis for his work on the fusion neutron source, Chris Bowman for his Gaussian process software and the OpenMC team for their software.
+Fred Thomas for providing examples from previous years Serpent workshop, Enrique Miralles Dolz for providing the CSG tokamak model, Andrew Davis for his work on the fusion neutron source, Chris Bowman for his Gaussian process software, John Billingsley for the CoLab tasks and the OpenMC team for their software.